AndreaCrotti/ep2013/dec_context/deco.rst

 ==========

 ..
 Before I show what a decorator is in Python, it should be clear to
-.. everyone that in Python a function is a first class object.
+.. everyone that in Python a function is a first class object, with type function.

 ..
 Once a function func is defined the name 'func' will be bound in
 .. the current namespace to a object, which type is function.